opensearch-project/project-website/_platforms/vector-database.md

   - name: 'Trusted in production'
     description: 'Power AI applications on a mature search and analytics engine trusted in production by tens of thousands of users.'
   - name: 'Proven at scale'
-    description: 'Build stable, scalable applications with a data platform proven by users to scale to up to tens of billions of vectors, with low latency and high availability required by mission-critical systems.'
+    description: 'Build stable applications with a data platform proven to scale to up to tens of billions of vectors, with low latency and high availability.'
   - name: 'Open and flexible'
     description: 'Choose open-source tools and take advantage of integrations with popular open frameworks, plus the option to use managed services from major cloud providers.'
   - name: 'Build for the future'